 Or is that just me?

 I’m sure none of you are surprised that I keep floating back to the classic cocktails.
-Old-fashioned’s and Manhattan’s have been the main go-tos for me for months, but now I’m all about the gin sling.
+Old-fashioned’s and Manhattan’s have been the main go to’s, but now I’m all about the gin sling.
 I’m already a gin girl and finally finding a classic cocktail other than the gin and tonic is incredible.

 This cocktail is just the right balance of bitter and sweet that’ll have you kicking back and soaking in the evening in no time.

 gin – you can use a standard gin for this cocktail, whatever your favorite brand might be!
 I personally am a fan of Hendricks Gin (especially their Neptunia Gin) and The Botanist is really nice as well.
 Empress 1908 is another one of my favorites, but it will change the color you see here since it’s purple in color!